dazzle50/JTableFX_OLD/README.md

 ## Running the demo application from command line

 The demo application can be executed by downloading the latest JAR from the project releases page and launching from the command-line.
-As JavaFX is no longer bundled with the latest Java, some extra command-line parameters are needed to include the JavaFX library.
+As JavaFX is no longer bundled within the latest Java distributions, some extra command-line parameters are needed to reference the JavaFX library.

 ```
 java --module-path %PATH_TO_FX% --add-modules=javafx.controls JTableFX.jar